-Tips: Rest the vacuumed solution for about 10 minutes to check its colour, if turned to pale yellow or colourless, it means the oxygen has been totally removed and ready for autoclave.
+Tips: Rest the vacuumed solution for about 10 minutes to check its colour; if it turns pale yellow or colourless, it means the oxygen has been totally removed and is ready for autoclave.
 If the colour is still pink/red, repeat the vacuum process to remove the oxygen.

-Use rubber bands to hold the vacuumed anaerobic tubes together, place them in an airtight PP bag ^[2], vacuum the bag with the assembled vacuum device ^[2] or oil-free vacuum pump and seal the bag.
+Use rubber bands to hold the vacuumed anaerobic tubes together, place them in an airtight PP bag $^{[2]}$, vacuum the bag with the assembled vacuum device $^{[2]}$ or oil-free vacuum pump and seal the bag.
 Then autoclave at 121°C for 15 minutes.

-Before use, puncture the rubber stopper and inject 20 μl of stock D (vitamin solution 1) and 20 μl of stock E (vitamin solution 2) aseptically (operate on a clean bench) into each Anaerobic tube (2 μl/mL broth solution) using a sterile syringe (preferred ultra-fine syringes shown in section 2.1).
+Before use, puncture the rubber stopper and inject 100 μ l of Stock D aseptically (operate on a clean bench) into each Anaerobic tube (10 μ l/mL broth solution) using a sterile syringe (preferred ultra-fine syringe shown in section 2.1).